ssumachai/CS170/Assignment #2 - Machine Learning/README.md

 At this point, that becomes our solution state, as it's the final state where all features have been explored.
 From there, we find the state that has the highest accuracy!
 We do this, by constantly checking the states parents nodes, and the node with the highest accuracy is the best subset!

-In the above example, there are the states we explored, and their accuracys:
+In the above example, there are the states we explored, and their accuracies:

 ```
 Using features() {} accuracy is 0.31